Vegan Diet and Kids

 Omega 3 fatty acids are important for proper brain function and development, as well as for avoiding cardiovascular and endocrine problems in the future.
 Omega-3 is present in fish as well as in plants.
 There is no need to supplement omega-3 as long as vegan kids eat algae, chia, flax and hemp seeds, walnuts, avocados, or soybeans on a daily basis.
 However, some children are picky eaters and they might not like any of these foods.
 In this case, there is a lot of plant-based omega 3 supplements for children available.

-A well-balanced vegan diet is great for children as well as for adults.
+A well-balanced vegan diet is great for children as well as for adults, in case you need supplements you might want to check out this Metabofix reviews.
 What does a well-balanced vegan diet mean?
 It is:

 - a whole food plant-based diet with a balance between carbohydrates, fats, and proteins.
 These are macronutrients, which we need to consume in order to thrive.
 All of them can be found in whole plants.